turingschool/career-development-curriculum/module_three/finding_opportunities.md

 [Slides for this session](https://docs.google.com/presentation/d/1cMJwVIn7QY4txtLLUfGrb-gF1A9PuWxyVfJuSqeKE4U/edit?usp=sharing)

-### Opening
-At the end of last module, you were tasked with creating a networking and outreach plan for this module.
-Let's check in for a status update...

-### Objectives

-* Create and effectively use a [jobtrack.io](https://jobtrack.io/) account for your job search
-* Discuss how to use tools such as Meetup, LinkedIn, BuiltIn, and other sites to find opportunities
-* Redefine how to use job boards or job listings to capitalize on opportunities
-* Begin research on companies and jobs to jumpstart your job search

-### Prep for Your Job Search
-The first step to a successful job search is to utilize a tracking system, which we'll set up today with [jobtrack.io](https://jobtrack.io/).
-Having this system to keep track of everything from companies you're interested in to notes from coffee meetings will be highly beneficial in helping you stay organized in the job search.
-In order to successfully pass your Module 4 portfolio, you'll need to discuss how you're using Jobtrack in your portfolio review in your PD deliverable, found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md).

 ### Why
-Now is the point in your Turing education to start on your job search, and through this session, we'll discuss tools of how to approach the job search in an intentional way that will also make the search less overwhelming.
+Now is the point in your Turing education to start on your job search, and through this session, we'll discuss tools to use to approach the job search in an intentional way that will also make the search less overwhelming.

 ### Overview of Session
 Session length: 60 minutes

-* Hook (5 mins)
-* Opening (3 mins)
+* Opening (8 mins)
-* Jobtrack.io (20 mins)
+* Jobtrack.io Tutorial & Set Up ( mins)
+* Discuss Job Searching Tools (10 mins)
+* I Do: Demo (10 mins)
-* Explore tools (35 mins)
+* You Do: Work Time (15 mins)
 * Closing (2 mins)

-### Warm Up
-Think about your last job search.
-What strategies did you use?
-Which proved to be successful?
-Which were not successful? **Turn and talk** to the person next to you to share your experience.
-What trends came up?

 ### Opening
 The traditional way to look for jobs isn't necessarily the best route.